 |Pricing: $2,295.||Pricing: $1,895.|

-|Materials: byte At-Night aligners use a thicker plastic that’s specifically engineered to shift your teeth safely overnight without losing byte’s speed factor.||Materials: byte All-Day aligners use a thinner plastic that still moves your teeth efficiently and safely.|
+|Materials: Byte At-Night aligners use a thicker plastic that’s specifically engineered to shift your teeth safely overnight without losing byte’s speed factor.||Materials: Byte All-Day aligners use a thinner plastic that still moves your teeth efficiently and safely.|

-|Customer reviews: We can’t find many reviews for byte At-Night.
+|Customer reviews: We can’t find many reviews for Byte At-Night.
 That’s not a big issue, though, because it’s a new product.
-They’ll have lots of positive reviews in no time.||Customer reviews: byte’s All-Day aligners have garnered a lot of positive reviews in a short amount of time.|
+They’ll have lots of positive reviews in no time.||Customer reviews: Byte’s All-Day aligners have garnered a lot of positive reviews in a short amount of time.|

-Does Nighttime Treatment Really Work?
+Wait—Does Nighttime Treatment Even Work?

-If you do a little reading online, you might see some naysayers that insist that nighttime clear aligners don’t work.
+If you do a little reading online, you might see some naysayers who insist that nighttime clear aligners don’t work.
 Candid, one of our top clear aligner picks, actually doesn’t offer nighttime treatment; their executives (especially their orthodontic experts) believe that nighttime treatment isn’t safe or effective.
 Other companies, Byte included, offer nighttime treatment because it’s convenient for busy adults.

 But why do these companies disagree?
 The answer boils down to the way clear aligners work: the plastic in your aligners exerts constant, (relatively) gentle force on your teeth.
 But here’s the catch: once your teeth have been moved, they have a tendency to revert to their original positions.
 This is called relapse, and it’s the reason you have to wear post-treatment retainers.